The hard truth about coffee and productivity may surprise you. It might be the missing link to maximizing your efficiency.

 Born and raised in Brazil, coffee has always been part of my life.
 And I’m not talking about any coffee, but good and strong one.

-While many drink for its taste, there are those who incorporated coffee, or caffeine in general, to their intake to “wake up.”
+While many people drink it for its taste, there are those who incorporated coffee, or caffeine in general, to their intake to “wake up.”

-Since one finds it hard to focus and be productivity when sleepy, why not drinking a cup or two to get things done?
+Since one finds it hard to focus and be productive when sleepy, why not drinking a cup or two to get things done?